JohannesWaltmann/bachelor_project/README.md

 # Bachelor Project #
-## University project functioning as dircet predecessor to the bachelor thesis ##
+## University project functioning as direct predecessor to the bachelor thesis ##

 An [ESP](https://en.wikipedia.org/wiki/ESP32) based project to generate and record audio as a stimulus towards functional biometric authentication.